Should You Play Video Blackjack or Live Blackjack?

 To make it easier to compare, let’s assume you are playing blackjack with two other players most of the time.
 At such a table, you’ll see approximately 105 hands an hour.

 Video blackjack is just you and the dealer.
-Video blackjack will allow you to see twice as many hands per an hour.
+Video blackjack will allow you to see twice as many hands per hour.
 That’s 200 hands an hour.

 This is the video blackjack game.
-It’s $1 per hand X 200 players per hour X 3.377%.
+It’s $1 per hand X 200 hands per hour X 3.377%.
 That’s $6.74 an hour for expected losses.

-Live blackjack: $5 per hand X105 hands per game X 1.1%.
+Live blackjack: $5 per hand X 105 hands per game X 1.1%.
 That’s $5.25 an hour for expected losses.

 These numbers assume that you have a perfect basic strategy.
 You can find out more about this strategy elsewhere on the site, or you can buy one of these little laminated cards from the casino gift shop.